If you’re participating in Dry January, you may be wondering if it’s okay to drink non-alcoholic beer.

 The Rules of Dry January

 The rules of Dry January are simple: no alcohol for the entire month of January.
 This includes beer, wine, spirits, and any other alcoholic beverages.

 The Definition of ‘Non-Alcoholic’

 Non-alcoholic beer is defined as beer that contains less than 0.5% ABV (alcohol by volume).
 This is the legal limit for non-alcoholic beer in most countries.

-The Benefits of Drinking Non-Alcoholic Beer
+The Benefits of Drinking Non-Alcoholic Beer During Dry January

 Firstly, it can help you stick to your goal of not drinking alcohol for the entire month.
 Non-alcoholic beer can provide a similar taste and experience to regular beer, without the negative effects of alcohol.

 Secondly, non-alcoholic beer is lower in calories than regular beer, which can help you maintain a healthy weight.

 And finally, non-alcoholic beer contains several vitamins and minerals, including B vitamins and potassium, which can help support your overall health too.